 - Air Force Center

 On September 18, 1947, Stuart Symington became the first Secretary of the Air Force.
-Army Air Bases were re-designated as Air Force Base.
+Army Air Bases were re-designated as Air Force Bases.
 New uniforms and insignia were rolled out and a new command structure was put in place to recognize the specialized training and experience of Air Force pilots and commanders.

 Air Force Commander Carl Spaatz created a new policy that kept tactical commanders from being interfered with by military leadership with no flight experience.
 The tactical commander would not be permitted to be subordinate to a station commander.
 Later, a “provisional wing plan” would place a wing commander above the base commander.